-The decay time of an electronically excited fluorophore is typically in the range a few nanoseconds.
+The decay time of an electronically excited fluorophore is typically in the range of a few nanoseconds.
 In fluorescence lifetime imaging the exponential decay of a sample is determined requiring a timing resolution in the picosecond regime.
 Our sophisticated TDC and ADC solutions master this job with excellence.

-In many TOFMS units cronologic TDCs are used to measure precisely the arrival of single ions.
+In many TOFMS units, cronologic TDCs are used to measure precisely the arrival of single ions.
 From the arrival time, the ion’s time-of-flight is deduced, from which the mass-to-charge ratio of the detected particle can be determined.
-A crucial factor for a successful measurement is the extremely low cycle-to-cycle jitter of our TDCs and their very low multiple hit detection deadtime.
+A crucial factor for a successful measurement is the extremely low cycle-to-cycle jitter of our TDCs and their very low multiple hit detection dead time.

-In phase measurements the phase of an incident signal is compared to the phase of a device's response signal.
+In phase measurements, the phase of an incident signal is compared to the phase of a device's response signal.
 With increasing frequency, such phase shift measurements become more challenging. cronologic TDCs provide many features which help to address this difficult task.

 Quantum key distribution (QKD) enables the tap-proof encryption of data by exploiting the quantum properties of light.
 For transmission of encrypted data single-photon sources (SPS) can be used for optimal performance.
 Our fast TDCs facilitate the development of single-photon counting receiver modules which convert single-photon detection events into streams of time-tags - synchronized to the excitation-laser source.